ukcsra/awards/nominate.md

 ### Time

 This nomination will probably take around 15-30 minutes to complete.
 You must complete the nomination in one sitting: unfortunately this form doesn't save nominations until you click "Submit" at the end.

-### Only write things you are OK with being made public

-If your nomination is successful, we'll use the information you submit now to create the Impact Index.
-Please make sure you don't include any information that you wouldn't want made public.
-We will contact successful nominees before we publish anything, just in case.